Welcome to Nottingham University Hospitals

 - Please bring as few personal belongings with you as possible.

 - A visitor to our adult wards does not need to be the same throughout a patient's stay.
-We ask the next of kin to be responsible for co-ordinating who attends for a visit.

 For patients who are on wards with active transmissible infections we are unable to permit face to face general visiting but all wards can help to facilitate virtual visiting.